compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 Why not just use AWS IoT core + rules & Lambda ?
 ----------------------------------------------------

 `Home Assistant`_ is very popular, just works, is open source, and cloud agnostic.
-And for many reasons I think it is on of the very best projects out there.
+And for many reasons, I think it is one of the very best projects out there.
 So yes, one could re-implement in the form of AWS IoT devices, rules with AWS Lambda functions, a fair number of the functionalities implemented today in it.

 But that would mean "re-inventing the wheel".
-And further to that, the consumer grade devices today aren't meat to connect to AWS IoT directly.
+And further to that, the consumer-grade devices today aren't meant to connect to AWS IoT directly.
 Using the MQTT broker to retain the MQTT messages and possibly tomorrow have more MQTT brokers for distributed installations in different places, is an easy and safe way to repeat the process.

 But what about costs?
 -------------------------

 The more devices, the more messages, the more messages, the higher the costs.
-At the start of the project I also had configured `Mosquitto`_ to relay the messages in both ways, which doubled un-necessarily the costs.
+At the start of the project, I also had configured `Mosquitto`_ to relay the messages in both ways, which doubled unnecessarily the costs.
 But we are still talking about $1 to 2$ at the most.

 Using AWS IoT core is a simple way for me to achieve multiple things: